Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 Substance Abuse and DUI/Alcohol Awareness

 Learn more about horizontal gaze nystagmus and why cops wave their pens in front of your eyes if they think you've been drinking.
 What are your rights on a DUI stop?
 Should you ask an officer to hold your beer while you search for your license and registration?
 Come to this class to learn about field sobriety tests and try to pass them while wearing "drunk goggles" that simulate an inebriated state.
+Although this specific training was not offered in 2017, the material was covered in Safety on Campus and Staying Safe on the Street.

 In 2014, this training was offered at all campuses.
 A total of 9 presentations were made.